kubesphere/website/content/en/docs/project-user-guide/custom-application-monitoring/examples/monitor-sample-web.md

 ### Step 4: Deploy the sample web application

-You need to deploy the sample web application into `demo`.
+You need to deploy the sample web application into `test`.
 For demonstration purposes, you can simply run a test deployment.

 1. Click `prometheus-example-app`.